WillCoHill/Fire-Notes/README.md

 ```bash
 npm run reset-project
 ```

+This project is currently being developed and will use a local store for notes only so far.
+Do not clear the cache on this application if you wish to keep the notes that you have.

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.